-Intellectual property (IP) is the lifeblood of pharmaceutical companies.
-An analysis of the top 10 drug firms indicates that average R&D spend is over 20% of revenue and intangible assets.
-Developed and in-process technology, patents, manufacturing processes, clinical trials management systems, and customer relationships constitute more than 15% of their market value.
+Intellectual property (IP) is the lifeblood of medical device companies.
+An analysis of the top 10 medical device manufacturers indicates that intangible assets - R&D, trade secrets, designs, manufacturing processes, clinical trials management systems, and customer relationships - constitute 20-30% of their market value.

 Beyond the accounting, IP is the engine of growth, the future of the company.
-Unfortunately, IP theft is a growing problem for the pharmaceutical industry and other IP-intensive industries.

-The economic damage of IP theft to U.S. companies is estimated at over \$300 billion per year, according to an IP Commission Report issued by the Commission on the Theft of American Intellectual Property.
+Unfortunately, IP theft is a growing problem for the medical device industry, as well as other IP intensive industries.
+The economic damage of IP theft to U.S. companies is estimated at over \$300 billion per year, according to an IP Commission Report, issued by the Commission on the Theft of American Intellectual Property.

-Stolen IP represents a significant subsidy because thieves don't have to bear the costs of developing or licensing that technology or manufacturing process.
-If a competitor steals a company's drug-related trade secrets, it can beat that company to market with a new and innovative product, undercutting the victim company's market share.
+Stolen IP represents a significant subsidy since the thieves don't have to bear the costs of developing or licensing that technology or manufacturing process.

+If a competitor steals a company's product-related trade secrets, it can beat that company to market with a new and innovative product, undercutting the victim company's market share.